 There are many different routes to indefinite leave to remain and each visa category has its own specific requirements.
 In general, to qualify for permanent residence you must have:

-From 28 October 2013, most adult applicants (inclusive of dependants) applying for ILR will need to demonstrate that they have passed both a Life in the UK Test as well as a minimum English language test at B1 level or above of the Common European Framework of Reference for Languages (CEFR).
+Since 2013, most adult applicants (inclusive of dependants) applying for ILR have been required to demonstrate that they have passed both a Life in the UK Test as well as a minimum English language test at B1 level or above of the Common European Framework of Reference for Languages (CEFR).

-Applications for indefinite leave to remain can be submitted to the Home Office either by post or via the Home Office’s Premium or Super Premium services.
+Applications for indefinite leave to remain can be submitted to the Home Office through standard or super-priority or Super Premium services.
 Applications can only be submitted within the last 28 days prior to completing the required period of residency.

 RLegal Solicitors has over 20 years experience of lodging successful ILR applications.
 We will take the worry out of the process and give you peace of mind.